 SEARCHING THE REGISTRY OF DEEDS, IRELAND

 The best way to find out about property ownership in Ireland is to look at the films entitled 'Registry of Deeds' at the LDS library.
 They are indexed and cover the period from about 1708 to 1929.
-They are indexed either for the whole of Ireland in alphabetical order or for each county separately.
+They are indexed either for the whole of Ireland in alphabetical order of the Grantor, or for each County, Corporation Town or City separately.

 The deeds are mostly lease agreements but always give a full description of the location of the property and the names of the people involved.
 There are also marriage agreements and wills included.
 These are excellent sources of family names and relationships for putting together family trees.
 In one case, I found an agreement dated 1770 between two sisters and their husbands over the division of their late father's property.
 (One of the sisters was my 6x great grandmother Sarah Jones.)
 It gave me details of their father's will which I would never have found any other way.
 As a result of this document I was able to complete the family records for my 7x great grandfather Thomas Jones of Cork.
 There are no longer any church records available for that period, and this was the only way I could have found all this out.
 For all the people who cannot find their relatives in Cork, I would really recommend this method for tracing them.

 Although these films can be useful from the point of view of land ownership in Ireland, they are also helpful if your ancestor was a renter because the lease agreements always stipulate the leasee as well and give the exact location of the property being rented.

 There is now the wonderful Registry of Deeds Index Project for Ireland, organized by Nick Reddan.
 This index is still a long way from complete but well worth a try before accessing the Registry of Deeds Index films.